bradeneast/bradeneast.com/src/design/oklahoma-baptists/body.md

 ![The new identity mark of the Oklahoma Baptist Convention](/_assets/images/oklahoma-baptists/logo.png)

 <p class="center">
-  I took great care to make informed choices through each step of the design process, and my final concept was collectively refined by the whole creative group.
-The logo was affirmed by key executives and leadership within the organization.
+  I took great care to make informed creative decisions through each step of the design process, and my final concept was collectively refined by the creative group.
+The logo was then approved by key executives and leadership within the organization.
 </p>

 <div class="post--grid">